ethereum/snake-charmers-tactical-manual/naming-things.md

 ### Confusing Plurals

-For short names, the simple plural form *can* be ok but if often visually confusing, making it easy to inadvertantly swap one of the variables for another.
+For short names, the simple plural form *can* be ok but if often visually confusing, making it easy to inadvertently swap one of the variables for another.

 ```python